bluenviron/mediamtx/README.md

 ### Save published videos to disk

-To Save published videos to disk, it's enough to put _FFmpeg_ inside `runOnPublish`:
+To Save published videos to disk, put an _FFmpeg_ command inside `runOnPublish`:

 ```yml
 paths: